acyanbird/CMEEBootCampCW/README.md

 This repository serves as a collection of all coursework completed for the bootcamp.
 All code, data files, and assignments from the course are included and have been organized into weekly directories.

+## Structure
+Each week's materials follow a consistent structure, containing `code`, `data`, and an empty results directory.
+The code directory holds all programs and scripts, while the data directory contains the files they use.
+A README file is also included to list and describe the function of each script.
 ```
 .
 ├── README.md